frida/frida-website/_i18n/en/_posts/2020-05-19-frida-12-9-released.markdown

   coverage.
 - Electron v9 is out, so we now only provide prebuilds for v9.

+### Changes in 12.9.5

+- iOS early instrumentation – i.e. spawn() – supported on latest unc0ver.
+- iOS crash reporter integration ported to iOS 13.5.
+- *SystemFunction* now implements *call()* and *apply()* in the Duktape runtime, and not only in the V8 runtime.
+- Java bridge finally handles strings with embedded nuls, fixing a long-standing issue that's been around for as long as the Java bridge has existed.
+Thanks [@tacesrever][]!

 [Stalker]: /docs/stalker/
 [what other functions does this function call]: https://codeshare.frida.re/@oleavr/who-does-it-call/